AnyChart/docs.anychart.com/Basic_Charts/Error_Chart/Overview.md

 The {api:anychart.core.utils.Error#mode}mode(){api} method allows you to change the error mode of a series (to enable or disable error bars on it).
 There are four possible error modes that are set by these parameters:

-* "both" enables both X and Y error bars
+* "both" enables both X- and Y-error bars
 * "none" disables all error bars
 * "value" shows only Y-bars
 * "x" shows only X-bars